 2. Get your priorities in order

 You can still purchase a property one or two years from now, whether you are currently in debt or have little funds.
 To get your priorities straight, all you need is strong willpower.
-If buying a house is at the top of your priority list, you may need to skip certain vacations this year, cut back on Friday night festivities, or attend fewer concerts.
+If buying a house is at the top of your priority list, like getting insurance, for example, you may need to skip certain vacations this year, cut back on Friday night festivities, or attend fewer concerts.
 Determine your top priority and make it a point to stick to it regardless of what happens.

 Early-career buyers are more established in their careers.
 Make a list of what you think is require vs what you desire in their future house.
 We refer to this list frequently throughout the buying process, and after seeing a few houses, we may adjust it.
 Finally, knowing that they have discovered the “ideal” house before making an offer offers them peace of mind.